Quickstart

 Validate, then start the server:

-arbiter-server config check
+arbiter-server --config-dir "$ARBITER_CONFIG_DIR" config check

-arbiter-server serve
+arbiter-server --config-dir "$ARBITER_CONFIG_DIR" serve